 Final Words on MRP

 Material Requirements Planning is one of the most popular inventory management systems globally.
 Despite the shortcomings, companies use it to optimize their production.
-Moreover, to overcome its shortcomings, companies use advanced planning and scheduling (APS) software.
+Moreover, companies use advanced planning and scheduling (APS) software to overcome its shortcomings.
 APS uses sophisticated math and logic to come up with more accurate information on the lead times.